zachhannum/the-word-of-iron/manuscript/chapter_10.md

 “How do you know all of this?” asked Rykker.
 “I’ve read a lot of books about the magi and I’ve never even heard of this place.”

 “Most of the books you find about the magi barely have any truth left in them.”
-Hawthorne spoke matter-of-factly, though Marcus felt Rykker tense up.
+Hawthorne spoke matter-of-factly, and Marcus felt Rykker tense up.
+The engineer did not like to be made to feel foolish.
 “But I’ve spent my entire life dedicated to learning all that I can about this place.
 Its history.
 How it was created.
 Reading the runes.
 Traversing its expanse.
 Unlocking every secret behind every leaf.”

 Rykker stomped over a bush more forcefully than necessary.